ingeniumhq/ingeniumfe/README.md

 ## 🕵️ Included Dependencies

-This Nuxt 3 starter kit comes equipped with pre-configured libraries that are commonly used in real-world projects.
+This Ingenium Academy kit comes equipped with pre-configured libraries that are commonly used in real-world projects.
 They are all optional, and you can add or remove libraries as needed.
 I will periodically check for updates and make necessary adjustments.
 If you think this starter kit is missing something or could be improved, please let me know. 😊

 ### Vite